 - MDL cases are more likely to reach conclusion by settlement rather than in court

-Contacting a Florida Multidistrict Litigation Attorney Today
+Contact a Multidistrict Litigation Attorney Today

 Multidistrict litigation is a more complicated process than most injury lawsuits, which is why it is important to have an experienced Florida multidistrict litigation attorney on your side.
 You need to feel secure in your attorney’s ability to represent your case.
 The attorneys at Colson Hicks Eidson will effectively and strategically fight for the rights and compensation of each and every client.